Does America adapt by crisis or consensus? Do we spontaneously change because we see we must, or must we be coerced by events that leave us no choice?

 The seeds of stalemate are planted.
 Political theater triumphs over policy.
 Nastiness and polarization increase.
 Congressional Republicans and Democrats vote along party lines, making bipartisan support for major measures impossible.
 Politicians revert to familiar behaviors.
 Democrats create new entitlements (aka, the Affordable Care Act), Republicans cut taxes.

 President Trump is the logical conclusion of these tendencies.
-With his tweets, he has devalued political discourse and aggressively divided, rather than unified, voters.
+With his tweets, he has devalued political discourse and aggressively divided, rather than unified, voters.8 comments on this story

 There is a larger point.
 Democracies, it turns out, are creatures of the present, because the public focuses on the here-and-now, not some future, hypothetical problem.
 To be fair, all these tendencies predated Trump's election — and will, almost certainly, survive his leaving.